remal-gradle-plugins/test-source-sets/README.md

 ## Version 3.* to 4.*

-`testTaskName` is not a convention property of each test source set, it's an extension of type `Callable<String>`.
-So, to get a Test task name for a test source set from Groovy code, you have to call `sourceSet.getTestTaskName()` instead of `sourceSet.testTaskName`.
+`testTaskName` convention property is not added anymore to each test source set.
+Test tasks now have their names equal to test source set names.

 `name.remal.integration-tests` plugin creates `integrationTest` test source set instead of `integration`.